SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/04-Lab-Workshop-MiniORM.md

 # Fetching Results

-Once we have persisted our entities (objects) in the database it is time to implement a functionality for **getting them out of the database and persisting them in the operating memory**.
+Once we have persisted our entities (objects) in the database it is time to implement functionality for **getting them out of the database and persisting them in the operating memory**.

 We will implement **all Find methods from** `DbContext`.

-Here are some tips of how to implement `public E findFirst(Class<E> table, String where)`.
+Here are some tips on how to implement `public E findFirst(Class<E> table, String where)`.

 The rest of the methods have a **similar** implementation.